InjectiveLabs/docs/source/includes/_overview.md

 ### Closing via Reduce-Only Order

-When you close a position vis a reduce-only order, no additional margin is used from the order.
+When you close a position via a reduce-only order, no additional margin is used from the order.
 All reduce-only orders have a margin of zero.
 In addition, reduce-only orders are only used to close positions, not to open new ones.

 ### Closing via Vanilla Order